Privacy Notice

 Personal information you disclose to us

-We collect personal information that you voluntarily provide to us, such as when you register on the Services, express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.
+We collect personal information that you voluntarily provide to us, such as when you register on the Services, express an interest in obtaining information about us or our Services, when you participate in the Services, or otherwise when you contact us.

 • names